Gradiant/FARO/Readme.md

 * mox
 * unittest-xml-reporting

-### NER models <a name="modelsdownload"></a>
+### Downloading the models <a name="modelsdownload"></a>

 FARO relies on several ML models in order to work.
-Models are tracked with github LFS.
-You must install the package in order to download the models.
+Models are tracked with Git LFS.
+Installing this tool is the easiest way to download the models.

 #### Linux